-Diamond Creek Vineyards is one of Napa’s venerable historic wineries having been founded in 1968 by Al and Boots Brounstein (both deceased).
-Their first commercial vintage was from 1972, although they did make a little wine at what was the nearby Cuvaison Winery at the time from the 1971 crop.
-This is California’s first winery estate dedicated to a single variety (Cabernet Sauvignon), and arguably they helped set the stage for what would eventually be numerous Napa Valley based wineries focusing on small lot limited production wines.
+Diamond Creek Vineyards is one of Napa’s most venerable and historic wineries having been founded in 1968 by Al and Adele “Boots” Brounstein (Al died in 2006 and Boots in 2019).
+Their first commercial vintage was from 1972, although they did make a little wine at what was the nearby Cuvaison Winery at the time from the 1971 harvest.
+This is California’s first winery estate dedicated to bottling a single variety (Cabernet Sauvignon), and arguably they helped set the stage for what would eventually be numerous Napa Valley based wineries focusing on small lot limited production vineyard designate wines.

-Al’s friends owned Ridge Vineyard – in Cupertino, San Jose and Al spent a few years working harvest to get some hands-on experience in the wine industry.
-During the 1960’s much of the Napa Valley floor was still dedicated to cattle and or planted to walnut and other fruit crops.
+Al’s friends owned Ridge Vineyard located the Santa Cruz mountains above Cupertino; Al spent a few years working harvest to get some hands-on experience in the wine industry.
+During the 1960s much of Napa Valley was still dedicated to cattle and or planted to walnut and other fruit crops.
 Those getting into wine were not quite yet “heading for the hills”.

 Diamond Mountain at this time was virgin ground for vineyards and what is now Diamond Creek was part of a much larger ranch.
 Al heard that a number of acres were for sale.
-Worried that the property would be too cool for growing Cabernet Sauvignon, Al wanted some “experts” to walk the property with him.
-He brought along some friends – Louis Martini and famed viticulture expert André Tchelistcheff.
-Their advice was to plant Cabernet Sauvignon – it is interesting to note that at this time there were less than 1000 acres of Cabernet Sauvignon in the entire state of California.
+Worried that the property would be too cold for growing Cabernet Sauvignon, Al wanted some “experts” to walk the property with him.
+He brought along some friends including Louis Martini and famed viticulture expert André Tchelistcheff.
+Their advice was to plant Cabernet Sauvignon; it is interesting to note that at this time there were less than 1,000 acres of Cabernet Sauvignon in the entire state of California.

-Like a number of other vintners in Napa Al’s foray into the wine industry came later in life.
-He was 47 when he purchased the nearly 80-acre property in 1967 for a little over $100,000 – currently in the Napa Valley – prices in contemporary Napa Valley are now three and four times++ that price for a single acre of a commercially producing vineyard land.
-At this time, the property was planted to some old prune trees and was covered various native vegetation including plenty of manzanita bushes.
+Like a number of other vintners in Napa Valley, Al’s foray into the wine industry came later in life.
+He was 47 when he purchased the 70-acre property in 1967 for a little over $100,000; prices in contemporary Napa Valley are now three and four times++ that price for a single acre of a commercially producing vineyard land.
+In 1970 he purchased another adjoining 5 acres.
+At this time, the property was planted to some old prune trees and was covered various native vegetation including plenty of manzanita bushes and other trees.
 Al quickly planted parts of the property in 1968.
-Despite what the “experts” said about which root stocks to use – Al chose to plant all his vines on St. George root stock for several reasons.
+Despite what the “experts” said about which root stocks to use, Al chose to plant all his vines on St. George root stock for several reasons.
 This was because he wanted to honor heritage, it is a root stock known for its proven and reliable history, especially in the mountains, its drought resistant qualities, and at the time there was a long waiting list to get AXR because demand for it was so high.

-This ultimately was a wise decision as their vineyards were never replanted due to the outbreak of Phyloxera in the 1980s.
-While over the years parts of their vineyards have expanded and replants have been made, however a number of their original Cabernet Sauvignon vines were still producing grapes after the change in ownership.
-As a result, these were some of the older Cabernet Sauvignon vines in the valley and the dramatic size of the trunks proved it!
-However, as of 2022 these original vines have been removed as following the change in ownership, the property underwent significant replanting.
+This ultimately was a wise decision as their vineyards were never replanted due to phyloxxera, unlike numerous other vineyards in the region planted on AXR root stock.
+Over the years parts of their vineyards have expanded and replants have been made.
+Slightly less than 2 acres of the original Cabernet Sauvignon vines are still producing grapes.
+As a result, these are some of the older Cabernet Sauvignon vines in Napa Valley; the dramatic size of the trunks prove it.

-Al was not able to ship the vines directly to the USA because any organic material needs to be quarantined for a certain amount of time and Al wanted to get these cuttings grafted soon.
-Rather, he shipped them to Rosarita Beach in Baja California – close to the border.
-Al, being a pilot – flew his plane down there and picked up the cuttings and brought them back to Napa – probably one of first to define the term, “suitcase” cuttings.
+Al was not able to ship the vines directly to the USA because any organic material needs to be quarantined for a certain amount of time and Al wanted to get these cuttings grafted at his earliest convenience.
+Rather, he shipped them to Rosarita Beach in Baja California, close to the U.S. border.
+Al flew his plane down there and picked up the cuttings and brought them back to Napa Valley, flying into the tiny Calistoga airstrip several times over a span of about a year and a half.
+He was probably one of first to define the term, “suitcase” cuttings.
 And vineyard manager and vintner, Dick Steltzner who has certainly left his mark on this valley, helped plant the original vineyards here.

 Vineyards